dgru/how_we_work/working_agreement.md

 - Be respectful and open-minded when others share
 - Be vocal in your support of diverse perspectives
 2. Be present
-- Show up at the office, and at lab events - be a part of our community
+- Show up at the office, and at group events - be a part of our community
 - Pay attention when others speak
 3. Make time for others; respect other's time
 - There’s always time to help others